-Experts say there is no magic to exercise: You get out of it what you put in.
-That doesn't mean you have to work out for hours each day.
-It just means you need to work smart.
+There's no mystery about exercise: You get out of it what you put in.
+But you don't have to work out for hours each day.
+You just need to work smart.

-That said, experts agree that not all exercises are created equal.
-Some are simply more efficient than others, whether they target multiple muscle groups, are suitable for a wide variety of fitness levels, or help you burn calories more effectively.
+Not all exercises are created equal.
+Some are more efficient than others, whether they target multiple muscle groups, are OK for various fitness levels, or help you burn calories more effectively.

 So what are the best exercises?
 We posed this question to four fitness experts and compiled a list of their favorites.

 Any exercise program should include cardiovascular exercise, which strengthens the heart and burns calories.
-And walking is something you can do anywhere, anytime, with no equipment other than a good pair of shoes.
+And walking is something that most people can do anywhere, anytime, with no equipment other than a good pair of shoes.

 It's not just for beginners, either: Even the very fit can get a good workout from walking.